YogeshTembe/RecipeBook/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Deployed on Firebase --
+## Deployed on Firebase
-Visite the link given below to check the project https://recipebookapp-95ead.web.app
+Visit the link given below to check the project https://recipebookapp-95ead.web.app

 ## Code scaffolding